cuappdev/ithaca-transit-backend/README.md

 Check if you have Maven installed with `mvn -v`.
 If you don't, `brew install maven`.

 ## Install
 Run `npm run setup` to setup all the necessary data.
 If you get an error about wget, `brew install wget`.

 ## Running

 Run `npm run graph` to build the graph.
+It starts up the GraphHopper Routing server, which builds the graph if a cache doesn't exist already.
+After the server has fully started and the graph is built, **kill the session using `Ctrl-C`**.

-It starts up the GraphHopper server, which builds the graph if a cache doesn't exist already.
+Run `npm run mapmatching` to build the map matching graph (snapping to the road).
+It starts up the GraphHopper Map Matching server, which builds the graph for map matching if a cache doesn't exist already.
 After the server has fully started and the graph is built, **kill the session using `Ctrl-C`**.

 Run `npm start` to startup the backend at `localhost:3000`.